mfussenegger/cr8ingest/README.rst

 cr8ingest
 =========

-A command line tool to ingest data into `CrateDB <https://github.com/crate/crate>`_.
+A command line tool to ingest JSON records into `CrateDB <https://github.com/crate/crate>`_.
+For a more polished tool see `cr8 <https://github.com/mfussenegger/cr8`_.

 Example